-All students must complete 24 credits within two fall and spring semesters with a 2.0 minimum cumulative grade-point average.
+LL.M. students must complete 24 credits within two fall and spring semesters with a 2.0 minimum cumulative grade-point average.
+M.J. students must complete 30 credits within two fall and spring semesters with a 2.0 minimum cumulative grade-point average.
 A longer time period may be granted with a waiver.

-CREDITS

-1. One of the following courses:

-LAW 530D Research, Writing and Analysis 2

-LAW 530E Research, Writing and Analysis: Intellectual Property Perspective 2

-2. A minimum of two courses from the following: 2

-LAW 533B Copyright Law 3

-LAW 533K Patent Law 3

-LAW 533N Trademark and Unfair Competition 3

-3. At least 14 credits of course work in Intellectual Property and

-Communication from a list of approved courses maintained in the

-Michigan State University College of Law.

-4. Additional credits from courses listed below to meet the requirement of

-24 credits.
-Courses used above may not be used to fulfill this

-requirement.

-LAW 504 Antitrust Law 2

-LAW 533C Cyber Law 3

-LAW 533E International Intellectual Property 2

-LAW 533F Licensing Intellectual Property 2 2

-LAW 533G Media Law 2

-LAW 533J Patent Application Preparation 2

-LAW 533R Patent Litigation 2 3

-LAW 551B Constitutional Law Topics: Free Expression 2

-LAW 558S Biotechnology Law Seminar 2 2 2

-LAW 609 Sports Law 2

-LAW 624 Directed Study.
-1 to 4

-LAW 625A Law Externship 3
+CREDITS One of the following courses: LAW 530D Research, Writing and Analysis LAW 530E Research, Writing and Analysis: Intellectual Property 3 3 Perspective A minimum of two courses from the following: LAW 533B Copyright Law 3 LAW 533K Patent Law 3 LAW 533N Trademark and Unfair Competition 3 At least 14 credits of course work in Intellectual Property and Communication from a list of approved courses maintained in the Michigan State University Additional credits from courses listed below to meet the requirement of 24 credits.
+Courses used above may not be used to fulfill this requirement.
+LAW 504 Antitrust Law LAW 533C Internet Law 3 LAW 533E International Intellectual Property LAW 533F Licensing Intellectual Property LAW 533G Media Law LAW 533J Patent Application Preparation 2 3 2 LAW 533R Patent Litigation LAW 535D Intellectual Property Survey LAW 551B Constitutional Law Topics: Free Expression LAW 558S Biotechnology Law Seminar LAW 609 Sports Law LAW 624 Directed Study LAW 625A Law Externship 3

-LAW 630T Great Lakes First Amendment Law Clinic I 4
+LAW 630T Great Lakes First Amendment Law Clinic I

-Additional relevant MSU Law or MSU courses may be used with ap-

-proval by the student's faculty advisor.
+Additional relevant MSU Law or MSU courses may be used with approval by the student's faculty advisor.

-LL.M. and M.J. in the American Legal System
+LL.M. in the American Legal System

 For many attorneys around the world, the successful practice of law requires an understanding of the American legal system.
-The LL.M. program in the American Legal System is designed for foreign-educated lawyers who want to advance their careers with knowledge of the laws and regulations of the United States.
-The M.J. is designed for individuals who do not have a law degree, who will use the knowledge to aid in understanding legal principles used in their profession, business or home countries.
+The LL.M. program in the American Legal System is designed exclusively for foreign-educated lawyers who want to advance their careers with knowledge of the laws and regulations of the United States.

 All students must complete 24 credits within two academic years with a 2.0 minimum cumulative grade-point average.
 A longer time period may be granted with a waiver.
-Students pursuing the M.J. degree must complete 27 credits.

-OILEDIIO
+CKEDI12

 1. One of the following courses:

-LAW 530D Research, Writing and Analysis 2
+LAW 530D Research, Writing and Analysis 3

 LAW 530E Research, Writing and Analysis: Intellectual

-Property Perspective 2
+Property Perspective 3

 LAW 530N Research, Writing, and Analysis: Criminal Law

-Perspective 2
+Perspective 3

 LAW 530Q Research, Writing and Analysis: Social Justice

-Perspectives 2
+Perspectives 3

+Other Research, Writing, and Analysis courses may be

+approved by the Associate Dean for Graduate and International

+Programs.

-2. Two of lowing courses:
+2. Two of the following courses:

 LAW 500F Criminal Law 3

 LAW 500G Property 4

 LAW 500M Business Enterprises 3 or 4

 LAW 500N Constitutional Law II 4

 LAW 500R Torts I 4

-LAW 530B Contracts 4 LAW 532 Administrative Law 2 or 3 3.
-Electives: Complete additional electives to achieve 24 credits by design- ing a curriculum in consultation with the student's academic advisor based upon the student's professional needs and interests using the standard set of classes offered to current J.D. students.
+LAW 530B Contracts 4

+LAW 532 Administrative Law 2 or 3

+3. Electives: Complete additional electives to achieve 24 credits curriculum in consultation with the student's academic advisor by

+student's professional needs and interests using the standard set of classes offered to current J.D. students.